Wholistic Transition

 The New Jersey Department of Education (NJDOE), Office of Special Education Programs (OSEP), in partnership with The Boggs Center, conducts planning, development, and activities aimed at promoting effective transitions for students with disabilities through the use of person-centered approaches.

-Center on Transition Innovations – What is Authentic Assessment?
+Center on Secondary-Transition Innovations – What is Authentic Assessment?

 Authentic assessment is one type of method that integrates teaching, learning, and assessment to evaluate student knowledge and skills.
 In authentic assessment, students demonstrate their knowledge of essential skills and competencies by performing a task or producing a product in a real world environment.